InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/web/Stolen Research.md

   The attacker is using some tooling for reconaissance purposes.
   Give us the parent process ID, process ID, and tool name (not the process name) in the following format: PPID_PID_NAME

+####   Solution:
-  For this we need tool "volatility".
-It is great tool for exploring memdumps.
-It needs to profile with exact OS and kernel version as dumped memry made from.
+  For this we will use the tool "Volatility".
+It is a great tool for exploring memory dumps.
+It needs a profile with the exact OS and kernel version as the one which made the memory dump.
-  Lets check bash hystory.
+  Now lets check bash history.

 ```
 strongleong@WIN-U8I7TONIUR7:~$ vol.py --profile Linux5_10_0-kali8-amd64x64 -f memdump.vmem linux_bash